rpollack/mcfarland/README.md

 - **Future peeks**: offers rest-of-season outlooks based on recent trends

 ## Pick your vibe
 Choose how the story is told.
-Ten styles range from straight-laced to Shakespearean.
+Nine styles range from straight-laced to Shakespearean.
 The Straightforward vibe is the default, so you can always switch back to it:

 - 1970s Fan
 - Analytics Dork
-- Fantasy Expert
 - Gen Z
 - Old Coot
 - Rose-colored